pharmpy/pharmpy/docs/modelfit.rst

 .. note::

-    In order to esimate using any of the supported softwares (NONMEM, nlmixr, rxODE) you need to have a configuration file set up with a path to NONMEM, instructions can be found :ref:`here <config_page>`.
+    In order to esimate using any of the supported softwares (NONMEM, nlmixr2, rxode2) you need to have a configuration file set up with a path to NONMEM, instructions can be found :ref:`here <config_page>`.

 ~~~~~~~~~~~~~~~~